 Jabal Ikma, the largest open-air library in Saudi Arabia, presents hundreds of inscriptions and writings dating back to the Dadanite and Lihyanite periods.

 The Nabataeans, an ancient civilization of Arabian merchants, founded the ancient city of HEGRA - sibling of Petra - whose flagship site Madain Saleh, listed as Unesco world heritage since 2008, houses 138 rocky tombs, sanctuaries, wells, decorated frontages, etc.

-In 106 B.C., the Roman emperor Trajan annexed the Kingdom and marked AlUla Valley with Greek and Latin influence: military forts, Latin inscriptions and works.
+In 106 A.D., the Roman emperor Trajan annexed the Kingdom and marked AlUla Valley with Greek and Latin influence: military forts, Latin inscriptions and works.